 Conclusion

-However, there are eight other players (plus Miller) on the Modern Baseball ballot and each committee member can only vote for four men.
-Is he one of the four best on the current slate?
-That’s a more difficult question and any of the nine players on the ballot have cases worthy of Cooperstown.
-Personally, I can’t put Garvey in my top four.
+However, there are seven other players on the Classic Baseball ballot, and each committee member can vote for only three men.
+Is he one of the three best on the current slate?
+That’s a more difficult question, and any of the eight players on the ballot have cases worthy of Cooperstown.
+Personally, I can’t put Garvey in my top three.

-Is it possible that Steve Garvey will have a breakthrough on the 2020 ballot?
+Is it possible that Steve Garvey will have a breakthrough on the 2025 ballot?
 I’m dubious.
-If it happens, however, I will celebrate with all of Dodger Nation for the ultimate honor for one of their favorite sons.
+If it happens, however, I will celebrate with all of Dodger Nation for the ultimate honor of one of their favorite sons.

 Chris Bodig